okta/okta-mobile-kotlin/README.md

 - java.lang.NoClassDefFoundError: Failed resolution of: Ljava/time/Instant;
   - Fix: configure [Core Library Desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring)

+### FlowCancelledException

+FlowCancelledException is supposed to be thrown in cases where the user has decided to cancel the login flow, usually by quitting the browser login window.
+It can sometimes be incorrectly thrown in the following cases:
+- Using the Android system webview while logging out.
+The webview doesn't store the session after a successful login, so logging out never redirects, and the user is forced to cancel logout process
+- Deleting the browser cache after logging in, then attempting to log out.
+Similar to the above, it is important for browser to store the login state to logout successfully, otherwise the browser can not provide the logout redirect.
+- Browser providing empty redirect results, followed by well-defined results.
+This has been observed in some older devices and browsers.
+This problem can be worked around by setting AuthFoundationDefaults.loginCancellationDebounceTime

 ## Running the sample

 The sample is designed to show what is possible when using the SDK.